 Now, because there is no right or wrong, we need to get a “feel” for the wo-words.
 And the whole question-background actually helps a great deal.

-You see, technically ,many of the example for indirect question we had earlier are considered relative clauses already.
+You see, technically ,many of the examples for indirect question we had earlier are considered relative clauses already.

 - I like [what I see].